2 | Joko-to (上古刀)

 0-timeline - size 24

-The Jomon period goes back to 9000 B.C.
-This is the time of Paleolithic and Neolithic times.
-The characteristic of the time was the rope design (Jomon 縄文) on their earthenware.
+The Jomon period dates back to 9000 B.C.
+This is between the Paleolithic and Neolithic periods.
+The characteristic of this time was the rope design (jomon 縄文) seen on their earthenware.

-We found a stone sword made during this time.
-This is one-piece, approximately 27 to 31 inches (70 to 80 cm) long.
-This is not a Neolithic type scraper.
-This stone sword was made for ceremonial purposes.
+A stone sword from this period was discovered.
+It is a single piece, approximately 27 to 31 inches (70 to 80 cm) long.
+This is not a Neolithic scraper.
+This item was made for ceremonial purposes.

 Yayoi (弥生) period 300B.C to 300A.D (approximately)